Neural correlates of consciousness: History

-The neurobiologist Christfried Jakob (1866–1956) argued that the only conditions which must have neural correlates are direct sensations and reactions; these are called intonations.

 Neurophysiological studies in animals have provided some insights into the neural correlates of conscious behavior.
 In the early 1960s, Vernon Mountcastle studied this set of problems, which he termed the Mind/Brain problem, by studying the neural basis of perception in the somatic sensory system.
 His labs at Johns Hopkins were among the first, along with Edward V. Evarts at the National Institutes of Health (NIH), to record neural activity from behaving monkeys.
 Struck with the elegance of S. S. Stevens' approach of magnitude estimation, Mountcastle's group discovered three different modalities of somatic sensation shared one cognitive attribute: in all cases the firing rate of peripheral neurons was linearly related to the strength of the percept elicited.
 More recently, Ken H. Britten, William T. Newsome, and C. Daniel Salzman have shown that in the MT area of a monkey's brain, neurons respond with variability that suggests they are the basis of decision making about direction of motion.
 They first showed that neuronal rates are predictive of decisions using signal detection theory, and then that stimulation of these neurons could predictably bias the decision.
 Such studies were followed by Ranulfo Romo in the somatic sensory system, to confirm, using a different percept and brain area, that a small number of neurons in one brain area underlie perceptual decisions.

 Other lab groups have followed Mountcastle's seminal work relating cognitive variables to neuronal activity with more complex cognitive tasks.
 Although monkeys cannot talk about their perceptions, behavioral tasks have been created in which animals made nonverbal reports, for example by producing hand movements.
 Many of these studies employ perceptual illusions as a way to dissociate sensations (i.e., the sensory information that the brain receives) from perceptions (i.e., how the consciousness interprets them).
 Neuronal patterns that represent perceptions rather than merely sensory input are interpreted as reflecting the neuronal correlate of consciousness.